-Scanners are active throughout the day, looking for new opportunities.
-You can have up to 5 scanners inside of every bot, with each scanner referencing multiple criteria as it searches for opportunities to enter a new trade.
-Scanner automations will not open a new position if it violates an allocation or position limit.
+Scanners are active throughout the day looking for new opportunities.
+You can have up to 5 scanners inside of every bot, with each scanner referencing multiple criteria and ticker symbols as it searches for opportunities to enter a new trade.

 Monitor automations manage positions.
-Monitors are only triggered after a new position has been opened.
+Monitors only trigger once a position is opened.

 Monitors continuously watch active open positions and look to exit or adjust positions based on the decision criteria you input.
 Like scanner automations, monitors run on defined time intervals.

-Monitor automations typically begin with a repeater function and end with a close position action to exit the trade.
-The repeater function tells the monitor to repeat through all positions of a certain type and repeat the same actions throughout the bot for all applicable positions.
+Monitor automations typically begin with a loop positions action and end with a close position action to exit the trade.
+The loop positions action tells the monitor to repeat through all positions of a certain type and repeat the same actions throughout the bot for all applicable positions.

-Event automations have multiple categories and are triggered on a schedule or when something occurs inside the bot.
-Unlike monitor automations, which continuously manage positions at defined intervals, events can be scheduled for specific dates and times, run as a contingency when another position is opened or closed, or run immediately at the click of a button.
+Unlike scanner and monitor automations, which continuously run at defined intervals, events can be scheduled, run immediately when another position is opened or closed, or trigger with the click of a button.

-There are multiple types of events that can be automated:
+There are multiple event types that can be automated: